PUBLICATIONS

 “ 'Of Spirits so Lost and Fallen’: The Violent Byronic Hero in Miserrimus and Wuthering Heights."
-Brontë Studies, February 2023, vol. #, no. #, pp. 1-13.
-DOI: 10.1080/14748932.2022.2148838
+Brontë Studies, February 2023, vol. 43, no. 1, pp. 1-13.
+DOI: 10.1080/14748932.2022.2148838.

 "‘Keep[ing] the Outward Figure Away from the Fact’: Reading Harold Skimpole as a Person of Color in Bleak House."
-Dickens Quarterly, vol. 39, no. 3, September 2022, pp. 310-335, DOI: 10.1353/dqt.2022.0026
+Dickens Quarterly, vol. 39, no. 3, September 2022, pp. 310-335, DOI: 10.1353/dqt.2022.0026.

 “Drafting Jane Eyre: Charlotte Bronte at the Circulating Library.”
 Victorian Popular Fictions Journal.
 Edited by Andrew King and Mariaconcetta Constantini.
 Spring 2022, vol. 4, iss.
 1, pp. 78-93.
 DOI: 10.46911/SHAI3722.